Persistent highlight sets

 Persistent highlighting sets and individual terms can be toggled on or off depending on reviewers’ preferences or needs.
 A reviewer can control which sets or terms they have highlighted during review.

 Clicking on the light bulb icon for a persistent highlight set enables or disables highlighting for the entire set.
-The icon indicates a persistent highlight set is enabled in the Persistent Highlight Sets pane.
-The icon indicates a persistent highlight set is disabled in the Persistent Highlight Sets pane.
+The The Hide icon icon indicates a persistent highlight set is enabled in the Persistent Highlight Sets pane.
+The The Show icon icon indicates a persistent highlight set is disabled in the Persistent Highlight Sets pane.
 When disabling a persistent highlight set in the Viewer, terms included in the set aren't highlighted in documents until the set is enabled again.

 Clicking a check box activates or deactivates highlighting for an individual term.